-Vacation benefits will be accrued on a pay period basis.
+Vacation benefits will be accrued on an hour for hour basis with accruals earned for each hour paid pay period basis.
+Paid time/ Status excludes any overtime and/or compensatory time worked.
 Employees on original probation shall be eligible to use their accrued vacation after six (6) months of service.
 Every employee, on the most recent anniversary date of his or her employment shall be entitled to a vacation as follows: